Indigo Macaw

 Frequently Asked Questions

-Indigo Macaws are most active during the early morning and late afternoon.
-They leave their cliff-side roosts at dawn to forage for Licuri nuts and return to their nesting sites just before dusk, often traveling in loud, social groups.
+Indigo Macaws are most active during the 'golden hours' of the early morning (6-9 AM) and late afternoon (4-6:30 PM).
+They leave their cliff roosts at dawn in a noisy spectacle and return just before dusk to settle for the night.

-While both are blue, the Indigo Macaw is smaller than the Hyacinth Macaw.
-The Indigo Macaw has a teardrop-shaped yellow patch at the base of its bill, whereas the Hyacinth has a more linear yellow stripe.
-Additionally, the Indigo Macaw's plumage has a slightly greener tint compared to the pure deep cobalt of the Hyacinth.
+While both are blue, the Indigo Macaw is smaller and has a distinct greenish-blue tint to its plumage compared to the pure deep blue of the Hyacinth.
+Additionally, the Indigo Macaw has a teardrop-shaped yellow patch at the bill, whereas the Hyacinth has a more rectangular or stripe-shaped patch.

 Record Indigo Macaw at your habitat